Regal-Internet-Brothers/IOSync/README.md

 # IOSync
-IOSync is an application which allows you to synchronize input events from several computers to a single host machine.
+IOSync is a console-application which allows you to synchronize input events from several computers to a single host machine.
 The main purpose of this application is to send keyboard and gamepad messages to a remote machine, in order to play local multiplayer games over the internet.

-Couple this with a quick enough streaming solution (See: ["Streaming (Audio and Video)"](https://github.com/Regal-Internet-Brothers/IOSync/wiki/Streaming-(Audio-and-Video))), and any games that support keyboard input, and you should have an experience almost as good as Steam's in-home streaming.
+Couple this with a quick enough streaming solution (See: ["Streaming (Audio and Video)"](https://github.com/Regal-Internet-Brothers/IOSync/wiki/Streaming-(Audio-and-Video))), and any games that support keyboard input, and you should have an experience almost as good as [Steam's in-home streaming](http://store.steampowered.com/streaming).
 The catch is, this can be done over the internet, rather than a home network.
-Setting up audio and video solutions can be a daunting for some, but the outcome can definitely be worth it.
+No VPN required, just a bit of setup, and a decent internet connection.
+Setting up audio and video solutions can be a daunting task for some, but the outcome can definitely be worth it.
+This isn't a replacement for "in-home streaming", but it is a replacement for tricking Steam with a VPN service.
+This project may not be as elegant as Valve's solutions, but it has some major benefits.

-This is an early version of the project; features are untested.
+This is an early version of the project; some features haven't been thoroughly tested.
 This repository is mainly meant to "showcase" the source code thus far.
 If you would like to help, feel free to make a pull request.
 Just realize that I may fix the formatting of submissions.

 **Supported "devices":**
 * Keyboard (I/O)